vetal-esher/MT32-DIT/README.md

 <h2>Mixing 6 digital channels to stereo pair</h2>

 The simplest logic of audio mixing is summing the levels.
 This works in digital too.
 Remember, that actual bitwidth of "old" Roland MT-32 is 15 (LSB bit is tied to the GND.
-So, we can use 17-bit buffer for summing all 3 channels and then divide them by 2 (simple bitshift).
+So, we can use 17-bit buffer to sum all 3 channels and then divide them by 2 (simple bitshift).

 <p><strong>To be continued</strong></p>